clayettet/burst-mode/README.md

 Type as fast as possible with your keyboard...
 BURST MODE!

+## How to play?
+Just launch *BurstMode.exe* in the release/ folder.

 ## About

 *Burst Mode* was created in 2 days as a first Unity project.